Much4cho/Emergency/Restpirators.Repository/README.md

 ##Set DataAccess as a startup project

 ##Create new migration script
-dotnet ef migrations add <Name of your migration> --project .\Restpirators.DataAccess
+dotnet ef migrations add <Name of your migration> --project .\Restpirators.Repository

 ##Apply migrations to specified DB
-dotnet ef database update --project .\Restpirators.DataAccess
+dotnet ef database update --project .\Restpirators.Repository

 #You can also use Visual Studio only Commands: